|

 (also called "Ovum Donor")

-In addition, you will be financially compensated for your time and for
+In addition, you will be financially compensated for your time and for your physical commitment.

 This page contains information about how to become an egg donor.

-Where to Apply to Become an Egg Donor
+Where to apply to become an egg donor

 - IVF clinic: